 - Metal core with glass front and back probable

-- Waterproofing likely for Mate 20
+- Waterproofing likely

 - Notch design expected